MorganBergen/clarity/README.md

 #  Initial Pitch

-Elevator Pitch matching and assignment turn that in to a startup email me a one paragraph (or more if you must)

 #  Vision:

 We aim to add friction to your unhealthy habits and bad purchases while making it simpler to make good lifestyle choices.